Bankrupting Sybil Despite Churn: Conclusion and Future Work

-Many open problems remain.
-First, can we apply the results in this paper to build and maintain a Sybil-resistant distributed hash table (DHT)~\cite{urdaneta:survey}?
+Can we apply the results in this paper to build and maintain a Sybil-resistant distributed hash table (DHT)~\cite{urdaneta:survey}?
 To the best of our knowledge, there is no such result that ensures the good IDs pay a cost that is slowly growing function of both the good churn rate and the cost payed by an attacker.
+Third, can a similar approach be used to mitigate distributed denial-of-service (DDoS) attacks at the application layer?
+Here, server resources can be exhausted by bad clients whose spurious jobs cannot be {\it a priori} distinguished from legitimate jobs.
+It seems plausible that a resource-burning approach similar to \ergo might offer a defense here too.
+Fourth, while our lower bound applies to a large class of algorithms, it would be interesting to establish a more general result.